JustYuuto/spotify-downloader/README.md

 cd spotify-downloader
 pip install -r requirements.txt python main.py <id of the track you want to download>
+# Note: the track id can be a normal id, a gid, or a spotify uri (spotify:track:xxxxxx....)
 ```

 The script will likely ask you for your "sp_dc" cookie, you can get it by logging into Spotify web, and getting the cookie from the storage (in devtools).